ikvk/imap_tools/README.rst

     # python note: you can't do: A(text='two', NOT(subject='one'))
     A(NOT(subject='one'), text='two')  # use kwargs after logic classes (args)

-The search key types are marked with `*` can accepts a sequence of values like list, tuple, set or generator.
+Search key table.
+Key types marked with `*` can accepts a sequence of values like list, tuple, set or generator.

 =============  ==============  ======================  =================================================================
 Key            Types           Results                 Description